 3 Steps to Become a Registered Nurse in Maine

 1. Complete a Degree in Registered Nursing.

-Registered nurses in Maine must have either an associate’s degree or a bachelor’s degree in nursing in a course of study lasting at least two years.1 Note also that students who transfer schools while pursuing an education in nursing must spend at least one year at the school from which the student graduates.1 The Maine State Board of Nursing provides a list of approved associate and bachelor degree programs for registered nurses on its website.6 Historical pass rates on the National Council Licensure Examination by graduates from approved programs in the state are also available on the Maine State Board of Nursing website.3
+Registered nurses in Maine must have either an associate’s degree or a bachelor’s degree in nursing earned through a course of study lasting at least two years.1 Note also that students who transfer schools while pursuing an education in nursing must spend at least one year at the school from which the student graduates.1 The Maine State Board of Nursing provides a list of approved associate and bachelor degree programs for registered nurses on its website.6 Historical pass rates on the National Council Licensure Examination by graduates from approved programs in the state are also available on the Maine State Board of Nursing website.3

 2. Submit the Application for Examination and License as a Registered Professional Nurse.

 After graduating from a registered nursing program candidates should submit to the Maine State Board of Nursing the Application for Examination and License as a Registered Professional Nurse.7 The application should be accompanied by the required fees and a recent photograph of the applicant two inches by two inches in size, taken within the last two years and signed by the applicant.7 Those who graduated from nursing programs outside of the state of Maine must also request official transcripts to be forwarded from the school to the Maine State Board of Nursing.7 An administrative officer from the school of nursing must sign and apply the school seal to Section III of the application for both in-state and out-of-state schools.7

 3. Register for and Take the National Council Licensure Examination for Registered Nurses.